-HE book is written from the Socialist's point of view, and presents an entirely new consideration of the subject.
+HE book is written from the Socialist's point of view, and presents an entirely new con-

 It recites many illustrations and inci-dents of Business in America to enforce its point of reasonableness and necessity of business.

 It shows that under the existing conditions Business is obliged to do the things it is condemned for dong, and it argues for the freedom and hon-esty of Business that would come under Socialism.